Beware of these insurance scams!

 Insurance fraud or Scams are deliberate cheating done to a company or even by the company itself down to even an agent of an insurance company to serve personal financial gain.
-Scams can be committed on any level of a transaction by an applicant, professionals to serve the complainants.
-Agents of the company can also commit fraud.
+Scams can be committed on any level of a transaction by an applicant, or professionals to serve the complainants.
+Furthermore, agents of the company can also commit fraud.

 There are a lot of people that commit this kind of crime.

 - Organized syndicates that steal large amounts through fraud activities